 Eligibility: RN-BS applicants must show proof of a valid unencumbered United States RN license and possess the functional capabilities to perform the skills and behaviors required of a professional nurse.
 Students are responsible to fulfill all of the regulatory requirements of the clinical agency that they will be enrolled in the community health clinical course.

 View the UMass Dartmouth College of Nursing Undergraduate Student Handbook.

-Why Go Back for a Baccalaureate Degree? (from "American Nurse Today")
+Why Go Back for a Baccalaureate Degree? (article from "American Nurse Today")